-FTEP offers symposia, short courses, and one-on-one consultation services throughout the year, available to all CU Boulder faculty and postdoctoral scholars.
+FTEP offers symposia and individual consultation/class observation services throughout the year, available to all CU Boulder faculty.

 Dr. Mary Ann Shea, founding director of both the Faculty Teaching Excellence Program and the President’s Teaching Scholars Program uses her skills in leadership, academic development of faculty, and current teaching to meet the ever-changing needs of faculty and post-doctoral professionals throughout the arc of their careers of disciplinary scholarship.
 Dr. Shea supports faculty reflection on and inquiry into the bridging of teaching and research on pedagogy and learning.
 With a minimal staff of one program assistant and two student assistants, Dr. Shea builds relationships and campus partnerships to support multiple dimensions of faculty development.